Shotgun Stories

 Shotgun Stories is a 2007 drama film about a feud between two sets of half-brothers following the death of their father in rural Arkansas.
-The film was written and directed by Jeff Nichols, and stars Michael Shannon, Barlow Jacobs, Michael Abbott Jr. and Glenda Pannell.
+The film was written and directed by Jeff Nichols, and stars Michael Shannon, Barlow Jacobs, Michael Abbott Jr., Glenda Pannell, and Natalie Canerday.

-Plot summary
+Plot

 Son Hayes wakes up and gets dressed, revealing that he has scars from a shotgun blast on his back.
-He meets his younger brothers, Boy and Kid, who live in a van and a tent respectively, saying that his wife Annie has left him over his gambling habit and inviting them to live in his house.
+He meets his younger brothers, Boy and Kid, who live in a van and a tent respectively, tells them that his wife Annie has left him over his gambling habit, and invites them to live in his house.
 Son and Kid earn meager livings at a fish farm, where workers take bets on how Son received his scars; Boy is an unsuccessful basketball coach at the local middle school.
 One night, while Son is researching his gambling system, the boys' estranged mother arrives to announce that their estranged father (from whom she has long been divorced) has just died.

 The brothers crash the funeral, where their father's second family is mourning.
-Son delivers a scathing commentary on their father, especially for callously abandoning them to be raised by their hateful mother, while going off to lovingly raise a second set of sons meanwhile forgetting, for the most part, his first set of sons.
+Son delivers a scathing commentary on their father, especially for callously abandoning them to be raised by their hateful mother, while going off to raise a second set of sons, forgetting, for the most part, his first set of sons.
 In the process, Son nearly starts a brawl with his four half-brothers.
 The eldest half-brother, Mark, vows revenge and starts a chain of violent confrontations.
 Meanwhile, Annie returns and tries to salvage her relationship with Son, but Son is unwilling to give up gambling.
 Kid plans on marrying his girlfriend, Cheryl, should he get an expected raise, but worries about providing for her and staying faithful.
-After Mark kills Boy's dog by leaving a poisonous snake in its water bowl, Kid attacks and kills Mark, but is himself severely injured in the fight and dies in the hospital.
+After Mark kills Boy's dog by leaving a venomous snake in its water bowl, Kid attacks and kills Mark, but is himself severely injured in the fight and dies in the hospital.
 Son and Boy are unaware that Mark's brothers Stephen and John were involved in the fight until after Kid's funeral, when an acquaintance named Shampoo tells them.
 Son then goes to their mother, who is coldly indifferent to everything that is happening, to inform her that Kid has just died, while condemning her for raising her sons to be full of hate toward their half-brothers, before leaving her for the last time.